kurtanr/WiXInstallerExamples/09_InstallerWithUserInterface/README.md

 ## Creating custom dialog

 [MyCustomPropertiesDlg](MyCustomPropertiesDlg.wxs) is created based on [this sample](https://www.firegiant.com/system/files/samples/SampleWixUIAddDlg.zip) which is available [here](https://www.firegiant.com/wix/tutorial/user-interface/new-link-in-the-chain/).\
-And this is how the end dialog looks like:
+And this is what the end dialog looks like:

 <p align="left">
     <img src="../images/MyCustomPropertiesDlg.png" alt="MyCustomPropertiesDlg" style="max-width:100%;">